Fajer Al-Saeed: Biography

 At the beginning, Fajer Al-Saeed was writing on the radio, but her fame started with the first work she wrote for television, the series "The last decision" (original title: Al Qarar Al-Akheer).
 In addition to being a writer, she produces her own work through her company Scope Art Production.
 On 7 July 2007, she launched a television channel, Scope Channel affiliated with her company.
-At the present time, her company's work is not limited to producing works that she writes only, but has begun to expand since 2005 to produce works for other writers, Al-Saeed has stopped writing dramas since 2010.
+At the present time, her company's work is not limited to producing works that she writes only, but has begun to expand since 2005 to produce works for other writers, Al-Saeed had stopped writing dramas since 2010.

 Private life

-Al-Saeed is the sister of the of Talal Al-Saeed, the former MP, poet and Journalist.
-On 21 March 2010, she marries the lawyer Saud Al-Subaie.
+Al-Saeed is the sister of Talal Al-Saeed, the former MP, poet and journalist.
+On 21 March 2010, she married the lawyer Saud Al-Subaie.

 TV presenting

 In November 2018, she experimented with TV presenting on her channel Scope, in the political variety program "Here’s Kuwait" (original title: Hona Al-Kuwait).
 In Ramadan 2019, She presented the program “Scope gathering” (original title: Ghabgah Scope).

-Controversy
+Controversies

 On New Year's Eve 2019, Al-Saeed called for the normalization of relations with Israel and the investment of Arab capital in it, as she added in her tweet on Twitter: "I expect the New Year 2019, God willing, will be a year of goodness, security and safety, and on this happy occasion, I like to say to you, I strongly support normalization with the State of Israel, opening up trade with it, introducing Arab capital for investment and opening up tourism, especially religious tourism, Al-Aqsa, the Dome of the Rock and the Church of the Resurrection".

-On 9 January 2019, Al-Saeed had an interview with the Israeli Kan channel and repeated her call for the normalization of relations with Israel and about "peace between the Arab peoples and Israel".
+On 9 January 2019, Al-Saeed had an interview with the Israeli Kan channel and repeated her call for normalization and about "peace between the Arab peoples and Israel".

-She also criticized the rockets launched by the Palestinian resistance on 14 March 2019, during the Israeli military escalation on the Gaza Strip.
+She also criticized rocket launches by Palestinian militants on 14 March 2019, during clashes between Gaza and Israel.

+Al-Saeed sparked controversy on social media in a video on her personal account in September 2024 in Georgia, describing the two Israelis she was standing with as “cousins.”

+On 9 January 2025, she was placed under investigation in her country and sentenced to 21 days of detention for advocating normalization with Israel.